nrwl/nx/docs/nx-cloud/troubleshooting/ci-execution-failed.md

 ### A command was issued to stop all Nx Cloud agents

 Nx Cloud provides two commands to forcibly stop agents, [stop-all-agents and complete-ci-run](/ci/reference/nx-cloud-cli#npx-nxcloud-stopallagents).
+The two command options are functionally equivalent, but the `complete-ci-run` command is preferred.

 Once these commands are invoked, the current CI Pipeline Execution is closed and can no longer receive new work.